 Technical and operational issues and regulatory provisions for the operation of non-GSO FSS satellite systems in these frequency bands to ensure protection of GSO satellite networks has been addressed in WRC-19 under Resolution 159 (WRC-15) having as a result a stable regulatory framework developed through Resolutions 769 (WRC-19) and 770 (WRC-19) as well as provisions as outlined in Nos.
 22.5L and 22.5M of the Radio Regulations.
 Therefore Resolution 176 (WRC-19) is proposed for modification at WRC-23 to facilitate deployment of broadband connectivity to ESIM in the 37.5 – 39.5 GHz (space-to-Earth), 40.5 – 42.5 GHz (space-to-Earth), 47.2 – 50.2 GHz (Earth-to-space) and 50.4 – 51.4 GHz (Earth-to-space) frequency bands to enable ESIM communicating with both GSO and non-GSO satellites, while making sure that other allocated services are protected.

-RESOLUTION 176 (WRC 19)
+Draft Revision of RESOLUTION 176 (REV.WRC-23)

 Use of the frequency bands 37.5-39.5 GHz (space-to-Earth), 40.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz

-(Earth-to-space) by aeronautical and maritime earth stations in motion communicating with geostationary space stations in the fixed-satellite service
+(Earth-to-space) by aeronautical and maritime earth stations in motion communicating with geostationary space stations and non-geostationary space stations in the fixed-satellite service

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 considering

-a) that the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space) are globally allocated on a primary basis to the fixed-satellite service (FSS);
+a) that the frequency bands 37.5-39.5 GHz (space-to-Earth), 39.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space) are globally allocated on a primary basis to the fixed-satellite service (FSS) and that existing regulatory and technical procedures between GSO FSS networks and non-GSO FSS systems in those frequency bands apply;

 b) that there is an increasing need for mobile communications, including global broadband satellite services, and that some of this need can be met by allowing aeronautical and maritime earth stations in motion (ESIMs) to communicate with FSS space stations operating in the frequency bands 37.5-40.5 GHz (space-to-Earth), 40.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space);

-c) that in the FSS, there are geostationary-satellite (GSO) networks operating and/or planned for near-term operation in the frequency bands allocated to the FSS in the frequency range 37.5-51.4 GHz;
+c) that in the FSS, there are geostationary-satellite (GSO) networks and non-geostationary-satellite (non-GSO) systems operating and/or planned for near-term operation in the frequency bands allocated to the FSS in the frequency range 37.5-51.4 GHz;

-d) that some administrations have already deployed, and plan to expand their use of, ESIMs with operational and future GSO FSS networks;
+d) that some administrations have already deployed, and plan to expand their use of, ESIMs with operational and future GSO FSS networks and non-GSO FSS systems;

-e) that GSO FSS networks in the frequency bands 37.5-39.5 GHz (space-to-Earth), 40.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space) are required to be coordinated and notified in accordance with the provisions of Articles 9 and 11;
+e) that GSO FSS networks and non-GSO FSS systems in the frequency bands 37.5-39.5 GHz (space-to-Earth), 40.5-42.5 GHz (space-to-Earth), 47.2-50.2 GHz (Earth-to-space) and 50.4-51.4 GHz (Earth-to-space) are required to be coordinated and notified in accordance with the provisions of Articles 9 and 11;

 f) that the frequency bands 37.5-39.5 GHz, 40.5-42.5 GHz, 47.2-50.2 GHz and 50.4-51.4 GHz are also allocated to several other services on a primary basis, the allocated services are used by a variety of different systems in many administrations, and these existing services and their future development should be protected without undue constraints;